Galaxy Quenching from Cosmic Web Detachment

+Figure \ref{fig:color_bimodality} shows the distribution of galaxy colors with halo mass.
+In order to assign colors to halos we assumed a monotonic relation between a halo's detachment time $t_{\rm WD}$ and the color of its hosted galaxy: halos with an early CWD time host galaxies with an older/redder stellar population compared to galaxies hosted in halos with a later CWD time.

+Galaxy colors were obtained from a template of galaxies selected from the Sloan Digital Sky Survey (see Appendix \ref{app:sdss}).
+These galaxies were \textit{matched} to halos in our simulation using a similar matching procedure as done by \citet{Hearing13} but using $t_{\rm WD}$ instead of their empirical \textit{age}.
+Both halos and galaxies were sorted by $t_{\rm WD}$ and $u-r$ color respectively and matched one to one.

+Figure \ref{fig:color_bimodality} shows the familiar bimodality in the color distribution.
+The color bimodality is an intrinsic property of the SDSS galaxies and not a result of $t_{\rm WD}$.
+The ability of our CWD implementation to reproduce the mass-color diagram, i.e. the correct location of the blue and red peaks and the extended flattened shape of the red peak into the high mass region, comes from the mapping between a halo mass and its $t_{\rm WD}$ (see Fig. \ref{fig:mass_at_z0_vs_detach_distribution}).

-It is not straightforward to interpret the green valley population in Fig. \ref{fig:color_bimodality} in the context of CWD since the color distribution of the SDSS galaxies is intrinsically bimodal.
-Constraining the green valley to a horizontal band in the color-mass diagram implies independence of color with halo mass/luminosity in contrast to quenching models based on a halo mass threshold \citep{Cattaneo06,Birnboim07,Dekel09} although the narrow range in mass corresponding to the green valley makes this unclear.
-If cosmic web detachment is one of the possible paths for a galaxy through the green valley then this corresponds to galaxies with $t_{WD} \sim 8.5$Gyr.
-However, green valley galaxies are most likely a composite population of galaxies in the process of quenching and already quenched galaxies that are undergoing a new star forming phase.
+The region between the blue and red clouds corresponds to galaxies in the green valley.
+In the CWD framework galaxies in the green valley suffered web detachment around $t_{WD} \sim 8.5$Gyr.
+However, web detachment is just one of several possible paths as green valley galaxies are most likely a composite population of galaxies in the process of quenching and already quenched galaxies that are undergoing a new star forming phase.